ehhope/academic-kickstart/content/post/MDS-Block-4/index.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Machine Learning","Regression","Shiny","Neural Networks","Optimization"]
+tags = ["Machine Learning","Regression","Shiny","Neural Networks","Optimization","MDS","UBC"]
 categories = []

 # Projects (optional).